mukjs/Data-Analytics/Excel/README.md

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

-  * Now create a pivot chart line graph that visualizes this new table.
+  * Create a pivot chart line graph that visualizes this new table.

-* Create a report in Microsoft Word and answer the following questions...

-1. What are three conclusions we can make about Kickstarter campaigns given the provided data?
-2. What are some of the limitations of this dataset?
-3. What are some other possible tables/graphs that we could create?

-## Bonus

 * Create a new sheet with 8 columns: `Goal`, `Number Successful`, `Number Failed`, `Number Canceled`, `Total Projects`, `Percentage Successful`, `Percentage Failed`, and `Percentage Canceled`